shubham1o1/html-css/5_Intro_To_Responsive_Layouts/README.md

 - Vh is used more than Vw since most of the time things go all the way in width

 ### Content Height:
-- THe body element doesn't take all of the viewport.
+- The body element doesn't take all of the viewport.
 It just takes as much height as the content present.
 - CSS
 ```css
   <style>